doctrine/orm/tests/README.markdown

 ..

+## Running the unit tests
+If you haven't prepared your system to run unit tests, please read the previous chapter.

+Once your system is set up, "cd" into the tests directory, then run:

+	phpunit --configuration dbproperties.xml Doctrine/Tests/AllTest

+## Preparing to run Unit Tests
+In order to run the unit tests, you need [phing](http://www.phing.info), [PHPUnit](http://www.phpunit.de) > 3.4.0 and < 3.5.0.

+You can simply issue the following commands to install all you need to run the unit tests.
+Note that we pull in all dependencies.
+If you do not wish that, you need to go through every package manually.

+Please note that you *need* the XSL extension of PHP.

+	\# Install XML-Serializer manually, because it is beta pear install channel://pear.php.net/XML_Serializer-0.20.2

+	\# Install phing with all dependencies
+	pear channel-discover pear.phing.info
+	pear install -a phing/phing

+	\# Additional phing task for packaging
+	pear channel-discover pear.domain51.com
+	pear install channel://pear.domain51.com/Phing_d51PearPkg2Task-0.6.3

+	\# Install PHPUnit
+	pear channel-discover pear.phpunit.de
+	pear channel-discover components.ez.no
+	pear channel-discover pear.symfony-project.com
+	pear install phpunit/PHPUnit-3.4.15

+Now, copy dbproperties.xml.dev to dbproperties.xml and put your database settings into that.

 ## Testing Lock-Support

 The Lock support in Doctrine 2 is tested using Gearman, which allows to run concurrent tasks in parallel.